 LATE FALL LAWN

-would be November
+would be the month of November

 your grass is cut short enough (but not scalped) to prevent it from

 "laying over" under deep snow cover.
 Using a 2 to 2-1/2 inch cutting

 height should be sufficient.
 It's actually best to gradually lower your